Have you stocked up on salad dressing with a plan to be super healthy, only to have accidentally forgotten all about that half-open bottle?

-If you’ve opted for a dry mix salad dressing, this should be fine as long as water hasn’t got in.
+If you’ve opted for a dry mix salad dressing, this should be fine as long as water hasn’t gotten in.
 If it has, you’ll see clumps and maybe even mold.
 Those are signs you should chuck your dry mix immediately.

 How To Tell If Unrefrigerated Salad Dressing Has Gone Bad

 It’s really easy to tell if your dressing is classed as unrefrigerated.
-Basically, if it’s not sold in the chilled section of the grocery store, and the storage instructions don’t say you need to refrigerate it, it’s unrefrigerated salad dressing.
+Basically, if it’s not sold in the chilled section of the grocery store, and the storage instructions don’t say you need to refrigerate it, then it’s unrefrigerated salad dressing.

 You need to check for any changes in appearance, smell, and taste – in that order.
 Look for mold, and check for any changes in odor.
 If those both look fine, you should be fine to give it a little taste.